The College Success Challenge

 You Coach as They Practice

 Suppose, instead of preparing and delivering lectures and leading discussions, you do something very different.
 In our Handbook, there are assignments on using best-known methods for studying texts, writing papers, managing time and taking tests.
 Have your students do these assignments in your class, as though they were at home or in the library.
-But, as they study in your class, you coach them individually, a minute or so at a time.
-As they use new methods, confront procrastination, and persevere to mastery, they build a self-sustaining critical mass of competence and confidence.
+But, as they study in your class, you coach them individually, a minute or two or more at a time.
+As they use practice new methods, overcome procrastination, and persevere to mastery, they build a self-sustaining critical mass of competence and confidence.